cgpu/pinkpatheR/README.md

 pinkpatheR
 ==========

-A single function R package, for retrieving the absolut path to home directory, in a user agnostic, os agnostic manner.
-It is handy if all team members use Dropbox or similar cloud service, the absolut path can be constructed utilizing a soft-coded approach; constructing the path by detecting home directory with `pinkpatheR()` and bulding the constant parts of the path on top using `paste0()`.
+A single-function R package 📦, for retrieving the absolut path to home directory, in a user agnostic, os agnostic manner.
+It is handy if all team members use __Dropbox__ or similar cloud service;
+the absolut path can be constructed utilizing a soft-coded approach; constructing the path by detecting home directory with `pinkpatheR()` and bulding the constant parts of the path on top using `paste0()`.

 Installation
 ------------